 Keep a discreet but close eye on each member of the group for signs of overtiredness or distress.
 Involve the group in what is happening, inform them, or have them contribute to the day/trip.

-1. Do anything, which must be done urgently, (Get people out of danger and have injuries treated.)
+Do anything, which must be done urgently.
+Get people out of danger and have injuries treated.

-Available for members on club activities.
-Free or a small charge.
-First aid kit, large billies, tent flys, maps, emergency locator beacon, and other gear.
-Contact Peter De La Mare.
+Available for members.
+Free.
+First aid kit, large billies, tent flys, maps, PLB (personal locator beacon), ice axes, dehydrator, and other gear.
+Contact Peter De La Mare, via the email on this page, Contact .